 Visit to the PCH by Nicolas Côté, Former IC4C Youth Coordinator

-Former IC4C Youth Coordinator Nicolas Côté (and brother of IC4C founder, Laurent Côté) recently visited the Peaceful Children’s Homes in Cambodia, and wrote the following letter about his visit:
+Former IC4C Youth Coordinator Nicolas Côté, brother of IC4C founder Laurent Côté, and currently a Ph.D. student in Philosophy at the London School of Economics, recently visited the Peaceful Children’s Homes in Cambodia, and wrote the following about his visit:

 I have been involved with “In Concert for Cambodia” for twelve years now, ever since my brother, Laurent, first founded this youth-based, volunteer initiative to support The Peaceful Children’s Homes.
 He ran the organization for four years, and then I took charge for the next three, before passing on the torch to other Youth Coordinators: Basia Walczak and now Kyle Burghout.
 My brother and I were very young when we started, but we were driven in our fundraising efforts by our belief that there were children at the other end of the world, in much more difficult conditions than us, whom we could help through our music.
 This past June, I finally had the chance to visit the Peaceful Children’s Homes, where these children live, and I am at once gratified and immensely humbled by my experience.